xdevplatform/Gnip-Analysis-Pipeline/README.md

 Enrichments are defined by classes that follow the pattern found in the modules in `gnip_analysis_pipeline/enrichments/`, namely:

-1. Enrichment classes must inherit from `BaseEnrichment` in `gnip_analysis_pipeline/enrichments/enrichment_base.py`.
-Alternately, the class must define an `enrich` method that acts on a dictionary representing a Tweet payload, and must attach the resulting metadata to the payload.
+1. Enrichment classes typically inherit from `BaseEnrichment` in `gnip_analysis_pipeline/enrichments/enrichment_base.py`.
+Enrichment classes inheriting from `BaseEnrichment` must implement an `enrichment_value` method that accepts at Tweet payload and returns the enrichment value.
+Alternately, the enrichment class must define an `enrich` method that acts on a dictionary representing a Tweet payload, and must attach the resulting metadata to the payload.
 The base class manages and hides these actions.
-Enrichment classes inheriting from `BaseEnrichment` must implement an `enrichment_value` method that accepts at Tweet payload and returns the enrichment value.

-2. Enrichment modules must contain a "class\_list" variable which contains the names of the classes to be used.
+2. Enrichment modules must contain a "class\_list" variable which contains the names of the enrichment classes to be used.
 Enrichment classes can be disabled by removing their names from this list.

 3. Enrichment modules are enabled by having their module name (without the trailing "\_enrichment.py") added to the "module\_name\_list" variable,